-S&OP refers to the collation of predictive and demand forecasting, sales, marketing, manufacturing, and supply chain management.
+Sales and operations planning in healthcare (S&OP) refers to the collation of predictive and demand forecasting, sales, marketing, manufacturing, and supply chain management.
 So, instead of having each of these units operating in a data-enclosed bubble (or silo), S&OP rallies them all around one common mission — supply chain visibility, security, and viability.
 The goal is to understand what you have, what you need, and how you move the stock at your disposal.
-As an example, S&OP can help you understand what pharmaceuticals you have in-stock, which ones you need, and how any black swan events (like recalls) impact your overall supply chain architecture.
+As an example, sales and operations planning in healthcare can help you understand what pharmaceuticals you have in stock, which ones you need, and how any black swan events (like recalls) impact your overall supply chain architecture.

 This is typically accomplished in monthly meetings.
 The S&OP leaders will analyze supply, demand, and financials to make critical decisions regarding stock, inventory, manufacturing, and purchases.
 A common misconception is that S&OP is primarily strategic.
 It’s not.
 In fact, S&OP is technology-centric, and the value of your S&OP strategy is only as good as the data and forecasting capabilities you possess.